Yuliya Svitlychna

 Yuliya Svitlychna (Юлія Олександрівна Світлична, born 6 June 1984, Kharkiv) is a Ukrainian politician.
 In a 2019 Ukrainian parliamentary election by-election on 15 March 2020 Svitlychna was elected to Ukraine's parliament.
 From 15 October 2016 until 6 November 2019 she was the Governor of Kharkiv Oblast.
-Before this she was a Deputy of the Kharkiv Regional Council of 7th convocation, Vice President of the Chamber of Regions in the Congress of Local and Regional Authorities of the Council of Europe.
+Before this she was a Deputy of the Kharkiv Oblast Council of 7th convocation, vice president of the Chamber of Regions in the Congress of Local and Regional Authorities of the Council of Europe.
 Svitlychna has a PhD in state administration and was during her reign the youngest regional governor in Ukraine.

 Biography

 In 2005 Svitlychna graduated from State University of Food Technology and Trade as expert on international economics.

 In 2005 -2006 she held senior positions at production companies.

 In 2006 she started her career as civil servant at the Head Office of Economics, Kharkiv Oblast State Administration (RSA), after which she returned to working in private sector of economics.

 In 2009–2012 Svitlychna graduated with honors from Kharkiv Regional Institute of Public Administration of the National Academy of Public Administration attached to the Office of the President of Ukraine where she studied state administration, and finished post-graduate studies on mechanisms of state administration.

 In 2014 she returned to civil service as Head of the Department of Competitive Improvement of the Region at Kharkiv RSA, then, since 2014 – Deputy Head of Kharkiv RSA, First Deputy Head, Acting Head.
 During her years as Deputy Head Svitlychna oversaw international relations, namely increasing the region's fame and attracting investment.
 She is also famous for lobbying Kharkiv Region's interests in the United States and China.